evolvingstuff/vdw2/content/posts/16-factors-increase-the-risk-of-early-onset-colorectal-cancer-only-vitamin-d-dec-k-meta-analysis.md

 │   ├── TextNode
 │   │   full_match: `sugar-sweetened beverages (OR=1.55; 95% CI, 1.23-1.95).`
 │   │   inner_content: `sugar-sweetened beverages (OR=1.55; 95% CI, 1.23-1.95).`├── TextNode
-│   full_match: `\n However, no statistical differences were found for hyperlipidemia and hyperglycemia.\n` │   inner_content: `\n However, no statistical differences were found for hyperlipidemia and hyperglycemia.\n`├── ListItemNode
-│   full_match: `* Vitamin D may be a protective factor (OR=0.72; 95% CI, 0.56-0.92).`
+│   full_match: `\nHowever, no statistical differences were found for hyperlipidemia and hyperglycemia.\n` │   inner_content: `\nHowever, no statistical differences were found for hyperlipidemia and hyperglycemia.\n`├── ListItemNode │   full_match: `* Vitamin D may be a protective factor (OR=0.72; 95% CI, 0.56-0.92).`
 │   inner_content: ` Vitamin D may be a protective factor (OR=0.72; 95% CI, 0.56-0.92).`
 │   depth: `1`
 │   children:
 │   ├── TextNode
-│   │   full_match: ` Vitamin D may be a protective factor (OR=0.72; 95% CI, 0.56-0.92).`
+│   │   full_match: `Vitamin D may be a protective factor (OR=0.72; 95% CI, 0.56-0.92).`
-│   │   inner_content: ` Vitamin D may be a protective factor (OR=0.72; 95% CI, 0.56-0.92).`├── TextNode
+│   │   inner_content: `Vitamin D may be a protective factor (OR=0.72; 95% CI, 0.56-0.92).`├── TextNode
-│   full_match: `\n There was considerable heterogeneity among studies (I2&gt;60%).\n\nConclusions: The study provides an overview of the etiology and risk factors of EOCRC.
+│   full_match: `\nThere was considerable heterogeneity among studies (I2&gt;60%).\n\nConclusions: The study provides an overview of the etiology and risk factors of EOCRC.
 Current evidence can provide baseline data for risk prediction models specific to EOCRC and risk-tailored screening strategies.\n`
-│   inner_content: `\n There was considerable heterogeneity among studies (I2&gt;60%).\n\nConclusions: The study provides an overview of the etiology and risk factors of EOCRC.
+│   inner_content: `\nThere was considerable heterogeneity among studies (I2&gt;60%).\n\nConclusions: The study provides an overview of the etiology and risk factors of EOCRC.
 Current evidence can provide baseline data for risk prediction models specific to EOCRC and risk-tailored screening strategies.\n`├── FontNode
 │   full_match: `{FONT(size=&quot;18&quot;)}__{ATTACH(inline=&quot;1&quot; id=&quot;19583&quot; icon=&quot;1&quot;)}Download the PDF from VitaminDWiki {ATTACH}__{FONT}`
 │   inner_content: `__{ATTACH(inline=&quot;1&quot; id=&quot;19583&quot; icon=&quot;1&quot;)}Download the PDF from VitaminDWiki {ATTACH}__`
 │   attrs_dict: